nfdi4cat/Ontology-Overview-of-NFDI4Cat/README.md

 ## Map of Ontologies for Catalysis Research Domains
- To obtain the radar plots and interactive markdown files from the Excel file contained in the subdirectory ´./master_table/´ one has to run the ´convert.py´ code located in the main directory and execute the ´run()´ function.
-Make sure to have the latest name of the master table listed in the function call ´ConvertExcelToMD()´.
+ To obtain the radar plots and interactive markdown files from the Excel file contained in the subdirectory `./master_table/` one has to run the `convert.py` code located in the main directory and execute the `run()` function.
+Make sure to have the latest name of the master table listed in the function call `ConvertExcelToMD()`.

  The ontologies are classified with regards to their research domain in a list [here](./Radarplots.md).